cropgeeks/hpc-help/contact-us.rst

 |iain|

 Iain has been nuts on computers ever since getting access to a BBC Micro in the early 80s.
-His enthusiasm for them hasn't waned over time, and he now splits his time between all things HPC/Linux and more general software development, concentrating on infomatics visualization and decision support tools.
+His enthusiasm for them hasn't waned over time, and he now splits his time between all things HPC/Linux and more general software development, concentrating on informatics visualization and decision support tools.

 .. |iain| image:: media/iain.jpg